rickstaa/stable-learning-control/docs/source/simzoo/simzoo.rst

 Biological environments
 -----------------------

-Gym environments that are based on Biological systems.
+Gymnasium environments that are based on Biological systems.

 .. toctree::
     :maxdepth: 1